 The Balance found SkyMiles are worth about 1.44 cents each, on average, when used to book award flights.
 That’s a pretty average value for airline rewards, but well below the value of the miles you earn on the other two domestic giants, American Airlines (2.04 cents each) and United Airlines (1.98 cents each).
 However, use SkyMiles to book international flights and their value seriously improves.

-If you’ve got a stash of miles saved up, the way to get the most bang from them is to splurge on a premium international ticket, as our valuation research found SkyMiles are worth an outstanding 2.49 cents each when used that way.
+If you’ve got a stash of miles saved up, the way to get the most bang from them is to splurge on a premium international ticket, as our valuation research found SkyMiles could be worth nearly 2 cents each when used that way.
 If you’re traveling within the U.S., fly coach to save miles while still getting decent value from your rewards.

 Delta award flight costs vary based on a number of factors, including ticket availability, departure city, destination and the type of seat you want to book: Basic Economy, Main Cabin, Delta Comfort+, First Class, Delta Premium Select, or Delta One.
 There aren’t static award charts posted on the Delta website, but you can view a flexible cost calendar for your desired travel dates to see how prices vary day-to-day, and when the cheapest flight may be.

 Just note that award flights aren’t free.
-Each ticket is still subject to government-imposed taxes and fees, which can’t be paid for using SkyMiles.
-The Delta website has information about the taxes and fees you may pay, which is helpful.
+Each ticket is still subject to government-imposed taxes and fees that typically start at $5.60 each way, and you can’t pay for the charges using SkyMiles.

 Delta award flights can be booked online or through the Fly Delta mobile app, which you can download for free from the Apple App Store or Google Play.